muggy8/improbable/have-and-havenot/9nyC33pA.md

 It was true, I had no real plan at all.

-My plan basically ended at summon a hero and hope that said hero would be able to help me.
+My plan basically ended at summon a champion and hope that said champion would be able to help me.

 I had completely neglected to consider what is to come after.